Education

 Making a moisture sensor to check that a sports pitch is fit to play on

-In this engineering activity, designed for secondary school students, students will make and test a moisture sensor that referees can use to check the playability of a football pitch.
+In this engineering activity, designed for secondary school students, students will make and test a moisture sensor that referees can use to check the playability of a sports pitch.

-This is one of a series of resources designed to allow learners to use the theme of the men’s football world cup to develop their knowledge and skills in design and technology and engineering.
-This free resource focuses on making and testing a moisture sensor that referees can use to check the playability of the pitch.
+This is one of a series of resources designed to allow learners to use the theme of sport to develop their knowledge and skills in design and technology and engineering.
+This free resource focuses on making and testing a moisture sensor that referees can use to check the playability of the playing field.

 Learn how in this free STEM activity!